 - Modes of convergence (a.e., in norm, in measure)

 - \(L^p\) space (inequalities, duality, etc.)

 - Hilbert space (basis, projection, operator representation, weak convergence, extension theorem)

 Potential Development for Al-TiN Nanolayers

 My masters thesis at MSU.
-Not very interesting mathematically (except for showing theoretical construct such as simulated annealing works), but the pictures are nice to look at.
-Upshot: the best non-ceramic (i.e. not too disordered) material with respect to mechanical strength is the soft (Al) – hard (TiN) ‘sandwiches’.
+Not very interesting mathematically but the pictures are nice to look at.
+Upshot: the easiest way to make tough materials (with respect to mechanical strength) is to sandwich them, e.g. the soft (Al) – hard (TiN) ‘sandwiches’ done here.

 This final version looks a bit weird, because I had to fit my Latex-typesetted draft to the school’s standard format.